COVID-19-Related Resources for Durham Community

 The Durham Chamber continues to work with local, regional, state, and federal governments and partners to help our community and businesses as the COVID-19 pandemic evolves.
 E-mail us with your questions or concerns.
 If we don’t have the answers to some of your questions and concerns, we will help you find them.
 That’s our commitment to you.
 In the meantime, below you will find resources to help you if you live, work, or have a business in the Durham area.

 The City and County of Durham are moving towards North Carolina’s Safer-at-Home phase.
-Businesses are encouraged to self-certify their adoption of current public health best practices, but restaurants, salons, and pools are further restricted until June 1.
+Businesses are encouraged to self-certify their adherence to current public health best practices, but face coverings are required in public and mass gatherings are restricted.
 Learn more in the updated local FAQs.

 RECOVERY AND RENEWAL